Jesper-dev/Jesper-dev/README.md

 # Nice to meet you! 👋

 ## About me
-My name is Jesper Pettersson and i'm currently studying front-end development at KYH in Stockholm.
-My goal is to become a freelancing fullstack developer.
+My name is Jesper Pettersson and i'm a front-end developer.
+Love TypeScript, don't need anything else.

 ### Languages and tools:
 - HTML